lelsheri/system-v10/erpnext/docs/user/manual/en/accounts/sales-invoice.md

 Note that if the first batch in the queue cannot satisfy the order on the invoice, the next batch in the queue that can satisfy the order will be selected.
-If there is no batch that can satisfy the order, ERPNext will cancel its attempt to automatically fetch a suitable batch number.
+If there is no batch that can satisfy the order, Revalue ERP will cancel its attempt to automatically fetch a suitable batch number.

 #### POS Invoices